Transport in Vietnam: Road transport

-The total length of the Vietnamese road system is about 222,179 km with 19.0% paved, mainly national roads and provincial roads (source: Vietnam Road Administration, 2004).
-The national road system length is 17,295 km with 27.6% of its length paved.
-The provincial road system comprises 27,762 km of roads with 23.6% paved.
+The total length of the Vietnamese road system is about 570.448 km (2018) (including three main systems: 21,109 km of national highways managed by the central government; 583 km of expressways already in operation, not including expressways under construction that will be put into operation in the near future; and 548,756 km of local roads: 26,953 km of urban roads, 28,911 km of provincial roads, and 492,892 km of rural roads) and over 28,000 bridges of various sizes.
+The road transport infrastructure assets in Vietnam currently handle approximately 90% of passenger transport and 70% of freight transport within the entire national transport system.
 The road network is relatively well developed, but in poor condition.
 Due to congestion and lack of safety, the average speed on the national roads is a mere 50 km/h.

 Road financing comes from a number of sources including the government, overseas donors such as the Asian Development Bank, World Bank, JBIC and business organizations.
 Road investment recovery is mainly through tolls collected on bridges and roads, in accordance with laws mentioned above.

 Vietnam's road system is classified according to the administrative hierarchy.
 Each classification is assigned a milestone color and abbreviation.